-chill back off come find out look out pick round set up
+chill back

+come off

+find out

+look out

+pick round

+set up

-- Turn to page 40.
+- 1 Turn to page 40.
 Look at the phrasal verbs for one minute. - 2 Can you remember them all?
 Match the words in the box to make phrasal verbs.